rule0x00/rule0x00/readme.md

 🌱 I'm a Software Developer with deep expertise in Express + TypeScript, specializing in designing robust backend architectures and scalable APIs.

-🚀 I'm continuously learning and innovating in the field of Software Development, leveraging my backend skills to craft advanced applications that push the boundaries of automation and intelligence.
+🚀 I'm continuously learning and innovating in the field of Software Development, leveraging my backend skills to craft advanced applications that push the boundaries of automation and intelligence..

 ---